MeghanaKottapalli03/MIST-4610-Project/README.md

 <img width="855" alt="image" src="https://github.com/user-attachments/assets/2a4d5661-abee-4a04-b065-99d7ed11cffe" />

+Query 4 looks at the value of current carts that customers created.
+This is important data to have as it demonstrates all the potential revenue the firm could bring in.
+Analyzing this data could shed light onto popular items as compared to popularly purchased items.
+This is important to look at since there could be factors discouraging actual purchasing, like the price being too high.

 Query 5: List customers whose zip code start with 9 and who have more than 5000 loyalty points.